CADRE Analytic

 License

-Three (3) simultaneous installations allowed on the standard license.
-All CADRE Analytic granted software licenses are perpetual.
-There are no maintenance fees.
+Three (3) simultaneous installations (seats) allowed on the standard license.
+All CADRE Analytic granted software licenses are perpetual and there are no maintenance fees.

 Technical support